TSKVenkat/strive-ui/docs/templates/component-doc-template.md

 # ComponentName

-Brief description of the component's purpose, main use cases, and how it fits into the headless architecture of Strive UI.
+Brief description of the component's purpose, main use cases, and how it fits into the headless architecture of Pulse UI.

 ## Overview